Class War

-Class War was a British anarchist political organisation and newspaper established by Ian Bone in 1983.
+Class War was a British anarchist political organisation and registered political party and newspaper established by Ian Bone in 1983.
 It first gained attention due to its invocations of violence against the ruling class, and rose to prominence within the British left during the 1984–1985 miners' strike and the 1990 poll tax riots.
 The organisation went into decline during the 1990s and ultimately dissolved in 1997, although a small splinter group continued to publish its newspaper in London until the mid-2000s.
 An incarnation of Class War was later registered as a political party to contest the 2015 United Kingdom general election.

 Establishment

 The first government of Margaret Thatcher oversaw a period of rising unemployment, economic recession and widespread rioting in the United Kingdom.
 After a military victory in the Falklands War, Thatcher was re-elected in 1983, causing a rise in pessimism in the British left and leading to a revival in the British anarchist movement.
 Around this time, the anarchist Ian Bone was publishing the community newspaper The Alarm, which he used to expose political corruption in Swansea's local government.
 In 1983, he moved to London and joined a local autonomist group, to whom he proposed the establishment of an anarchist tabloid newspaper aimed at gaining a wider readership.

 They began publishing the Class War newspaper, which immediately attracted attention for its celebration of workers assaulting police officers.
 Class War positioned itself as the antithesis to Thatcherism and the prevailing social order of the 1980s, glorifying workers' solidarity, praising communism and encouraging violence against the rich.
 This caused a new Red Scare to take hold in the British press, which began writing of an "anarchist menace" as a threat to the British establishment.

 Class War broke from anarchism's previous association with lifestylism and liberalism, which had typified the years of the anti-nuclear movement in the United Kingdom.
 Class War mocked the anarchist pacifism and middle class character of the Campaign for Nuclear Disarmament (CND).
 According to Albert Meltzer, the newspaper came as a culture shock for the older generation of anarchists, who initially believed it to be a parody of anarchism; correspondents of Freedom denounced the paper's advocacy of violence as "nihilist" and "Marxist".